smucclaw/eu-ai-act/act.md

 (22) 'notified body' means a conformity assessment body designated in accordance with this Regulation and other relevant Union harmonisation legislation;

-(23) 'substantial modification' means a change to the AI system following its placing on the market or putting into service which affects the compliance of the AI system with the requirements set out in Title III, Chapter 2 of this Regulation or results in a modification to the intended purpose for which the AI system has been assessed;
+(23) 'substantial modification' means a change to the AI system following its placing on the market or putting into service which affects the compliance of the AI system with the requirements set out in Title III, Chapter 2 of this Regulation or a modification to the intended purpose for which the AI system has been assessed;

 (24) 'CE marking of conformity' (CE marking) means a marking by which a provider indicates that an AI system is in conformity with the requirements set out in Title III, Chapter 2 of this Regulation and other applicable Union legislation harmonising the conditions for the marketing of products ('Union harmonisation legislation') providing for its affixing;